jonjonsonjr/diff-parse/README.md

 This is straight from [parse-diff](https://github.com/sergeyt/parse-diff).
 I just compiled the coffeescript to javascript because coffeescript complicates things if you just want to use the module.

+I also strip the first character for each line because I'm using this for git diffs.
+It was keeping the '+', '-', and ' ' before the text on each line.

 ## JavaScript Usage Example

 ```javascript